realrolfje/StripDimmer/README.md

 4. Upload.

 ## How to build the project
-Plug the Arduino Nano into a breadboard, and build the circuit according to the schematic in the documentation folder.
+Plug the Arduino Nano into a breadboard, and build the circuit according to the schematic below, also found as eagle file in the schematics folder.
+Find a value for the 1~10k resistor so that a dark LDR will make A0 reach at most 5 Volts.
 Hook up your LED strip and test the software.

 ![Schematic](schematics/StripDimmer.png?raw=true)